That concludes our live coverage for today - thanks for following along.

 "We'll pay for the diesel if you'll volunteer your time.
 Email me - email@example.com - we'll contact you, hopefully today, and we'll try and then give you a job.
 We'd appreciate offers of support."

-Bread is proving to be as precious as gold in Marlborough, the Fraser Coast Chronicle reported this morning.
+Bread is proving to be as precious as gold in Marlborough, the

 A convoy of supplies was escorted through back routes by police, on the way north to restock towns suffering shortages.